Why California's gentle giants deserve a spot on your gratitude list

 Redwoods do wonders for our water quality

 Across California, healthy redwood forests clean trillions of gallons of water—plenty of which ends up in our drinking glasses.
 The dense forest canopy also shades rivers and streams, while root systems minimize the erosion of sediment into waterways.
-This provide coho and Chinook salmon and steelhead trout with the cold, clear water they need to thrive.
+This provides coho and Chinook salmon and steelhead trout with the cold, clear water they need to thrive.

 Redwoods lift our spirits and improve our health

 Exploring a redwood forest is practically guaranteed to improve your mood.
-It’s something about the dreamily diffuse light, those sturdy “I’ve got your back” tree trunks, the act of tilting your head up towards the green canopy rather than frowning down at your iPhone.
+It’s something about the dreamily diffuse light, those sturdy “I’ve got your back” tree trunks, the act of tilting your head up towards the green canopy rather than frowning down at your phone.
 The effect is so calming, doctors prescribe nature walks in the redwoods to address anxiety, stress, and other health issues.

 Beyond finding peace and joy in the forest, research shows that spending time in the redwoods and other natural settings can improve immune function and lower cortisol levels, blood pressure, and heart rate.
 That’s on top of the health benefits of hiking, biking, and other fun physical activities that these magnificent forests inspire.